IBM-Cloud/logistics-wizard-erp/README.md

 **WORK IN PROGRESS**

-This module is part of the larger [Logistics Wizard](https://github.com/IBM-Bluemix/logistics-wizard) project.
+This service is part of the larger [Logistics Wizard](https://github.com/IBM-Bluemix/logistics-wizard) project.

 ## Overview

 With the Logistics Wizard app, we focus on the planning and delivery of products from distribution centers to retail locations.
-The Logistics Wizard ERP module defines a subset of a full ERP system data model and the API to access this system.
+The Logistics Wizard ERP service defines a subset of a full ERP system data model and the API to access this system.

+### Shipment Model

 ![Architecture](http://g.gravizo.com/g?
   /**